 When I was in Chicago a few years ago, one of the things on the top my list to do whilst I was there was to eat a real deep dish pizza.
 I had tried the microwavable version you can get in our supermarkets in the U.K., but it just doesn’t come close.
 I dumped my bags at the hostel and headed straight for the best rated deep dish restaurant.
 I wasn’t disappointed.

 If you haven’t had it before, it is like an upside down pizza.
 Kind of.
 You put the cheese on the base first and then the toppings and then you top it with the tomato sauce – it’s genius.
 You have to try it to believe just how good it is.
 It’s the debated whether you finish with more cheese, but we did because how can you debate whether more cheese is an option or not?

-I remember sending a picture to my husband (then boyfriend) of the pizza I was eating over there (I know – I’m cruel) and after he said how jealous he was, I promised to make him one when I got home.
+I remember sending a picture to Dave of the pizza I was eating over there (I know – I’m cruel) and after he said how jealous he was, I promised to make him one when I got home.
 Which I did.
-Still being very overweight then and not much of a cook, I didn’t make a healthier one.
-My husband reminded me of that pizza the other day and asked if I could make a healthier version of it.
-Challenge accepted!
+Still being very overweight then and not much of a cook, I didn’t make a healthier one – it was loaded with cheese and store bought dough.

-4) Put in a preheated oven at 220C/400F for 45 minutes.
+Put in a preheated oven at 200°C for 35 minutes.

 Allow to cool for 10 minutes before serving to make it easier to cut.